hifive1278/CPSC474_TicTacToe/README.md

 sys	0m1.481s
 ```
 ### Observations:
+* Adv. greedy always out performed simple greedy, which is expected.
+And both out perform the random agent, which is also expected.
-* Alpha-Beta and MCTS both perform extremely well against the advanced greedy baseline (as we expected)
+* Alpha-Beta and MCTS both perform extremely well against the advanced greedy baseline (as we expected considering they use so much more computational power than the greedy)
 * Alpha-Beta does much better compared to MCTS head-to-head, but not as much once you add the MAST enhancement to MCTS
 * MAST enhancement outperforms AMAF enhancement, which makes sense logically (as explained later)